openstate/open-raadsinformatie/maintenance_guide.md

 - For CBS code: https://www.cbs.nl/nl-nl/onze-diensten/methoden/classificaties/overig/gemeentelijke-indelingen-per-jaar/indeling%20per%20jaar/gemeentelijke-indeling-op-1-januari-2020
 - Optionally set `source_name` if municipality name can't be properly derived from shortname.
 - Optionally set `municipality_prefix` if municipality has multiple suppliers per region.
-- The next step depends on supplier
+- The next step depends on supplier, see below
 - Push to master, semaphore (currently at jurrian's account!) starts deploying.
 In this step, dependabot might want to update a lib.
 - sh to `redis` (see [redis](#redis))
 - `select 1` for setting individual municipalities